-Mikolaj Rey (1505-1569), founder of Poland's national literature; Jan Kochanowski (1530-1584), the great Polish lyrical poet; A. Frycz Modrzewski (1503-1572), political thinker and social reformer; L. Gornicki (1527-1603), distinguished writer and educator; Piotr Skarga (1536-1612), Jesuit writer and greatest Polish orator; Ignacy Krasicki (1735-1801), distinguished fabulist; Aleksander Fredro (1793-1876), greatest Polish dramatist; Adam Mickiewicz (1799-1855), Juliusz Slowacki (1809-1849) and Zygmunt Krasinski, Polish national bards; Henryk Sienkiewicz (1846-1916), Poland's great historical novel-.st, Nobel prize winner; Boleslaw Prus (1847-1912), distinguished novelist; Stanislaw Wyspianski (1869-1902), poet, dramatist, painter; Stefan Zeromski (1864-1925), modern novelist on social problems; Wladyslaw Reymont (1868-1925), author of "The Peasants," a monumental rural epic, Nobel prize winner; Karol Hubert Rostworowski (1877-1937), dramatist and poet; Zofia Kossak-Szczucka (b.1890), lamous historical novelist.
-Among concemporary Polish poets mention should be made of Stanislaw Balinski, Jan Lechon, Kazimierz Wierzynski, Julian Tuwim and Antoni Slonimski.
+Mikolaj Rey (1505-1569), founder of Poland's national literature; Jan Kochanowski (1530-1584), the great Polish lyrical poet; A. Frycz Modrzewski (1503-1572), political thinker and social reformer; L. Gornicki (1527-1603), distinguished writer; Piotr Skarga (1536-1612), Jesuit writer and greatest Polish orator; Ignacy Krasicki (1735-1801), distinguished fabulist; Aleksander Fredro (1793-1876), greatest Polish dramatist; Adam Mickiewicz (1799-1855), Juliusz Slowacki (1809-1849) and Zygmunt Krasinski (1812-1859), Polish national bards; Henryk Sienkiewicz (1846-1916), Poland's great historical novelist, Nobel prize winner; Boleslaw Prus (1847-1912), distinguished novelist; Zofia Nalkowska (1885-), distinguished writer and dramatist; Stanislaw Wyspianski (1869-1907), poet, dramatist, painter; Stefan Zeromski (1864-1925), modern novelist on social problems; Wladyslaw Reymont (1868-1925), author of "The Peasants," a monumental rural epic, Nobel prize winner; Tadeusz-Boy Zelenski (1874-1942), murdered by the Germans, famous writer and translator of French literature; Karol Hubert Rostworowski (1877-1938), dramatist and poet; Zofia Kossak-Szczucka (b.
+1890), famous historical novelist; Joseph Wittlin, novelist and poet.
+Among contemporary Polish poets mention should be made of Stanislaw Balinski, Jan Lechon, Kazimierz Wierzynski, Julian Tuwim, Antoni Slonimski and I. K. Galczynski.

-39. The Theatre
+38. The Theatre

-Modern Polish dramatic art dates from 1765, when the actor-manager Boguslawski founded the first national theatre in Warsaw.
-The most popular plays of the Polish stage are those by Adam Mickiewicz, Juliusz Slowacki, Zygmunt Krasinski, Stanislaw Wyspianski, Aleksander Fredro, Stefan Zeromski.
-Contemporary writers are Adolf Nowaczynski, Waclaw Grubinski, Zygmunt Nowakowski, Antoni Cwojdzinski, Hubert Rostworowski.
+Modern Polish dramatic art dates from the XVIth Century and in 1765 the actor-manager Boguslawski founded the first national theatre in Warsaw.
+The most popular plays of the Polish stage are those by Adam Mickiewicz, Juliusz Slowacki, Zygmunt Krasinski, Wyspianski, Aleksander Stanislaw Fredro, Stefan Zeromski.
+Contemporary writers are Gabriela Zapolska, Adolf Nowaczynski, Waclaw Grubinski, Zygmunt Nowakowski, Antoni Cwojdzinski, Hubert Rostworowski.
 The plays of Shakespeare, Shaw, Sheriff and Chesterton are also popular in Poland.
-During the 20 years of Polish independence there were no less than performances of Shakespeare's 652 tragedies and comedies.
+During the 20 years of Polish independence there were no less than 652 performances of Shakespeare's tragedies and comedies.
 G. B. Shaw was acted 569 times and three of his plays were produced in Poland before being acted in Great Britain.
-"Pygmalion" beats all records, running for 179 performances.
+"Pygmalion" beat all records, running for 179 performances.

-40. Architecture
+39. Architecture

 Architecture in old Poland developed under Gothic influences, the Polish style being known as Vistula Gothic.
-In the 17th century, Renaissance, and later a sedate Baroque style predominated.
-Modern Polish architecture was to all the Poles: Cracow, Wilno and Lwow, where Polish culture was born and whence it radiated.
-CAME TO POLAND moulded by national reconstruction and urban and industrial planning.
-The schools of architecture in Warsaw and architectural thought, based on the national style evolved during the later half of the 19th century.
+In the 16th century, Renaissance, and later a sedate Baroque style predominated.
+Modern Polish architecture was moulded by national reconstruction and urban and industrial planning.
+The schools of architecture in Warsaw and Lwow became centres of progressive architectural thought, based on the national style evolved during the later half of the 19th century.
 In the planning of new and the modernizing of old urban areas, special regard was had for the rest and recreation of children, and an effort was made to preserve natural beauties and buildings of historic interest.
-Thus the old Market repainted in its original pattern of color.
-The Renaissance town of Zamosc was rebuilt around its beautiful
+Thus the old Market Place of Warsaw was rennovated and repainted in its original pattern of color.
+The Renaissance town of Zamosc was rebuilt around its beautiful Town Hall, not unlike Williamsburg, Va., in U. S. A. A score of other old towns were thus restored, including three most beautiful and dear to all the Poles: Cracow, Wilno and Lwow, where Polish culture was born and whence it radiated.